BEGINS MARCH 18, 2026

 TRIP CULLMAN

-WITH PATRICK BALL, ALDEN EHRENREICH, LINDA EDMOND, AND MORE COMING SOON!
+WITH PATRICK BALL, MADELINE BREWER, ALDEN EHRENREICH, LINDA EMOND, LAUREN PATTEN

-âBecky Shaw is a big box of fireworks fizzling and crackling from beginning to end.â â The New York Times
+âBecky Shaw is a big box of fireworks fizzing and crackling from beginning to end.â â The New York Times

 Second Stage Theaterâs programs are supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, and by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.